 To display only connections, switch to the Connections tab on the workspace toolbar.
 For connections, Skyvia displays the information when a connection was created and last modified, the connector used, and whether the connection is direct, or it connects via an agent.
 The following Quick Actions are available for connections: Test Connection, View Dependencies, Query SQL and Query Builder.

 By clicking a certain connection, you are transferred to the Connection Editor.
 Here you can view and modify connection parameters, clone, test connections or delete them.

 Different Kinds of Authentication

-Some connectors support multiple kinds of authentication, and you may select the authentication to use when creating a connection.
+Some connectors support multiple kinds of authentication.
+You may select the authentication to use when creating a connection.
 You can find more information about different authentication kinds in the Authentication topic.

-Connection metadata is the information about the structure of the data, available in the connected data source.
-Metadata include the list of cloud objects or database tables and views available, their fields with their data types, information about primary keys and relations between the connection objects.
+Connection metadata is the information on the structure of data available in the connected data source.
+Metadata includes the list of cloud objects or database tables and views available, their fields with their data types, information about primary keys and relations between the connection objects.